emilyjspencer/Notes/PHP/README.md

 ### Access modifiers

-**Public** - the property or method can be accessed from everywhere.
+* **Public** - the property or method can be accessed from everywhere.
 This is the default.
-**Protected** - the property of method can be accessed within the class and by classes derived from that class **Private** - the property or method can ONLY be accessed within the class
+* **Protected** - the property of method can be accessed within the class and by classes derived from that class
+* **Private** - the property or method can ONLY be accessed within the class

+* void - means that it doesn't return any value

+* Mathematical functions

+* octdec() converts an octal string to a decimal
+* deg2rad() - converts degrees to radians
+* cos() - gets the cosine of a specified value
+* round() - to round .
+Second argument is the number of decimal points to round to
+* log() - take the natural log
+* abs() - take the absolute value
+* acos() - take the inverse/arc cosine
+* rad2deg() - converts radians to degrees
+* floor() - rounds down to the nearest whole number